It’s called the silent killer.

 Emerging Treatment for Headache Pain

 There are two treatments for hypertension that are currently in clinical trials.
 When a treatment effectively manages hypertension it can also help to manage blood pressure headaches.
-The Symplicity Spyral device is a multi-electrode renal denervation system and the estimated primary completion date is July 2018 and the estimated study completion date is July 2021.
-The Mobius HD, also known as CALM 2, is another device that regulates blood pressure when inserted in the primary artery that is in the neck.
-The estimated primary completion date is May 2020 while the estimated study completion date is January 2026.
+The Symplicity Spyral device is a multi-electrode renal denervation system and the estimated primary completion date is April 2020 and the estimated study completion date is March 2023.
+The Mobius HD, also known as CALM 2, is another device that regulates blood pressure when inserted in a primary artery that is in the neck, called the carotid sinus.
+The estimated primary completion date is May 2021 while the estimated study completion date is May 2026.
 It will be a while before either of these blood pressure treatments are released to the public, but they do show promise.

 “An exciting area of migraine research is a new class of medications called calcitonin gene-related peptide,” he says.
-“CGRP is found in many organs of the of the body including the brain.
+“CGRP is found in many organs of the body including the brain.
 When it is released around blood vessels it can cause expansion of the vessels and inflammation.
-This can be a mechanism for migraine headaches.
+This is a mechanism for migraine headaches.
 These molecules are being looked at both for prevention of headaches as well as reducing acute attacks.
-One advantages of the GCRP monoclonal antibody medications is that they are prescribed every two weeks making compliance much easier.
-More research is required before their role in migraine treatment is determined.”
+One advantage of the GCRP monoclonal antibody medications is that they are prescribed every two weeks, making compliance much easier. ”

 Just as there is no single blood pressure medication that works for everyone, there is no single migraine or headache medication that works for everyone.
 Most patients try several different medications before they find something that works.
 It takes patience and perseverance.
 As more research is conducted on these conditions and doctors better understand them, the greater the likelihood that more effective treatments can be developed.